 Another useful approach would be to revise your Maths.
 All first year Natural Scientists are required to read a Maths course.
 Many biologists find that Maths can take a disproportionate amount of their effort, and a few weeks of revision before October can make the difference between staying on top of the course and struggling to keep up.
 The University provides support for the transition between school– and university–level maths, which can be accessed at https://www.transkills.admin.cam.ac.uk/skills-portal/resources-develop-your-maths-skills.
 We would particularly recommend looking at the biologist–relevant parts of the NRICH programme, on www.nrich.maths.org/6884.

 The Natural Sciences Tripos website has other useful information and is worth browsing.
 Please do also look at the information about the different IA courses as, although you do not have to make a final decision on your subject choices until you are actually here in Cambridge, it is obviously important to think about it and to have got any relevant information.
 We will be asking you for your provisional options, or best guess at what you'd like to take, during September.
-I will be in touch about this again soon, but please let me know if I can offer any advice.
+We will be in touch about this via email soon, and we can offer advice if you need it.

 The months between completing your examinations, receiving your grades and, hopefully, coming to Cambridge are going to slip away all too quickly, and we look forward to seeing you soon.
 In the meantime, please do not hesitate to contact us if you need any further information.